Skip to main content

 SlotControls

-AUTHORIZE_CONDITIONWho can authorize payments
+AUTHORIZE_PRE_ACTION_CONDITIONWho can create payments

-CHARGE_CONDITIONWho can charge partial amounts
+CHARGE_PRE_ACTION_CONDITIONWho can charge partial amounts

-RELEASE_CONDITIONWho can release from escrow
+CAPTURE_PRE_ACTION_CONDITIONWho can capture funds from escrow

-REFUND_IN_ESCROW_CONDITIONWho can refund during escrow
+VOID_PRE_ACTION_CONDITIONWho can refund during escrow

-REFUND_POST_ESCROW_CONDITIONWho can refund after release
+REFUND_PRE_ACTION_CONDITIONWho can refund after capture

 ICondition Interface